webresto/restoapp/Readme.md

 - [x] **Marketing Customization**: Create a custom system of bonuses, discounts, surcharges, promo codes, roulette, and gift certificates.
 Synchronize social media pages with the user dashboard.
 - [x] **Admin Panel**: Access an administrative panel to manage and configure the platform's settings, and oversee business operations.
 - [x] **Visual Programming**: Utilize a visual programming environment to intercept events on both the frontend and backend, allowing for modifications and the implementation of custom features without extensive programming knowledge.
-- [ ] **User Dashboard**: Manage all delivery-related information on the website, including menu items, order history, and delivery addresses.
+- [x] **User Dashboard**: Manage all delivery-related information on the website, including menu items, order history, and delivery addresses.

-## Event managaer

-The application architecture is designed to intercept events on both the frontend and backend.
-These events are passed to a Node visual programming environment where they can be modified and the necessary information provided to the client.
-This allows for running A/B tests, implementing custom features, and making modifications on the fly without requiring deep programming knowledge.

 ## Mobile Application